alexfernandez/alexfernandez.github.io/2016/stridercd.md

 ### After All Is Said and Done

-The experience was in general quite good, given that continuous deployment is an advanced technique that requires a lot of integrations between spinning wheels.
+The experience was in general quite good, given that continuous deployment is a complex technique that requires a lot of integrations between spinning wheels.
+We were able to solve all issues, even the weird ones.

-And what is even more important, the customer (in this case Diego and his company) were happy with it.
+And what is even more important, the customer (in this case Diego and his company) are happy with it.

 ## MediaSmart